Welcome to the

 (I make no money off this -I’m just a huge Milanote fan)

-The great thing about setting yourself up with an organization system for designing and working on your garden project – is that once you have started to have a place for gathering and organizing your ideas – most people find that this is becomes a great mechanism for allowing new (and better) ideas evolve.
+The great thing about setting yourself up with an organization system for designing and working on your garden project – is that once you have started to have a place for gathering and organizing your ideas – most people find that this becomes a great mechanism for allowing new (and better) ideas evolve.

 Personally, I think it has to do with getting things out of your head and making space for something else to come in.